joshuaboniface/rpibmc/README.md

 interface to the BMC.

 It can be set as the default shell of the login user, or directly invoked.
-The user must be made part of the `gpio` group and should have access to `sudo`.
+The user must be made part of the `gpio` group and should be able to use `sudo`.